LightTact: A Visual-Tactile Fingertip Sensor for Deformation-Independent Contact Sensing: Experiments and Results

 \subsection{Light Suppression at Non-Contact Regions}

-We begin by evaluating whether \sensor achieves the intended light-suppression behavior under varying levels of internal illumination and external ambient brightness.
+We first evaluate whether \sensor achieves the intended light-suppression behavior under varying levels of internal illumination and external ambient brightness.
 We measure the brightness at the touching surface using a digital light meter.
 For each condition, we record (1) raw images without contact (non-contact images) and (2) raw images with a cylindrical object touching the sensing surface (contact images).
 We report the mean and standard deviation of the non-contact images in Table~\ref{tab:light_blocking}, along with representative raw and segmented results.

 \textbf{Internal illumination.} We first test \sensor in a dark environment and gradually increase the LED voltage.
 When the LED is off, both contact and non-contact images remain near-black as expected.
 As LED brightness increases to $430~\text{Lux}$, the contact images begin to reveal clear visual appearance of the object while the non-contact regions remain extremely dark (mean gray value $=1.0$).
 Further increasing the LED brightness (e.g., $1050$ or $1670~\text{Lux}$) causes only slight increases in non-contact intensity.
 However, these higher illumination levels overexpose the contact regions and degrade object appearance.
 To maintain near-black non-contact regions and capture clear object appearance, we set $430~\text{Lux}$ (corresponding to a $3.4~\text{V}$ driving voltage) as the default internal illumination for \sensor.